What Is Civil Engineering And Building Construction?

 Types of Civil Engineering

-The broad field of civil engineering contains several specialised sub-disciplines, spanning a range of industries and including both practical and theoretical tasks.
-These are based on a mixture of location and specialisations, starting with general civil engineering:
+The broad field of civil engineering contains several specialized sub-disciplines, spanning a range of industries and including both practical and theoretical tasks.
+These are based on a mixture of location and specializations, starting with general civil engineering:

 • General Civil Engineering